Anupamit/Javascript-Theory-Qustions/README.md

 console.log(objCopy); // Result - { a: 1, b: 2 }
 ```
 **Deep Copy**
-A deep copy copies all fields, and makes copies of dynamically allocated memory pointed to by the fields.
+Copies all fields and makes copies of dynamically allocated memory pointed to by the fields.
 A deep copy occurs when an object is copied along with the objects to which it refers.

-A Deep copy of the object can be done using JSON.parse(JSON.stringify(object))
+A deep copy of the object can be done using `JSON.parse(JSON.stringify(object))`.

 ```js
 let obj2 = {
   a: 10,